KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 - closely and repeatedly observe conversation flow to see where instructions need to be more precise or where the agent needs to be more capable
 - when passing file paths in task message, wrap it in something like square brackets - just separating with a blank from regular instructions caused that file path sometimes could not be resolved correctly

+## Open Questions

+1. How do I handle validation errors when I send information from the conversation over to a tool and the tool expects a structure with a validation on top of it?
+2. Is it really that the LLM orchestrator can only process one instance at a time?
+Can I make it multi-instance with some unique ID or do I need to put some singleton pattern in front of it like an actor?

 ## Other Dapr related posts

 - [How to tune Dapr bulk publish/subscribe for maximum throughput](https://dev.to/kaiwalter/how-to-tune-dapr-bulk-publishsubscribe-for-maximum-throughput-40dd)